 Becoming a QuickBooks Specialist would provide you with numerous ways to bring in more business, increase your income, and make your job easier.
 You’ll find companies who want to do their accounting tasks themselves, but need help configuring QuickBooks to meet their needs.
 And once you’ve helped a company set up its initial QuickBooks system, who do you think they’ll turn to for help?
 You, of course!
 After all, you’ll have the training and expertise they’ll need whenever they run into a problem.

-By turning your tax service into a full-service financial provider, you get your game on, working year-round for clients that not only need your services, but value them enough to tell their friends and family about your business!
-Call 1-877-833-7909 to become the premier financial service provider your area!
+By turning your tax service into a full-service financial provider, you get your game on, working year-round for clients that not only need your services but value them enough to tell their friends and family about your business!
+Call 1-877-833-7909 to become the premier financial service provider in your area!

 Zwilling, Martin.
 “10 Top Reasons Why First-Time Entrepreneurs Fails.”
 14 September 2012